 The arterial plasma input function is the same to all organs and tissues.
 Therefore, a model including both region of interest and reference region can be developed, where the arterial concentration cancels out, and is thus effectively substituted by the reference tissue as input function.

 Unfortunately there often is no reference region.
-For example glucose and FDG, and radiowater, are taken up in all living tissues.
+For example glucose and FDG are taken up in all living tissues.
 Instead, when studying brain receptors, cerebellum often can be used as reference region; cerebellum also fits in to the brain PET image.

 Even when there is no true reference tissue, it may still be possible to use the contralateral side (in the brain) or healthy parts of organ as reference, and calculate asymmetry index or SUV ratio as a semiquantitative uptake index.

 - Preprocessing arterial input data